Euophrys/mahjong-discord-bot/README.md

 ![Random Example](./img/random.png)
 * `!dice` - Natsuki will roll 2d6, and tell you which player the wall is broken in front of.
 * `!help <command>` - Natsuki will give a quick explanation of the given command.
+* `!translate <text>` - Natsuki will replace most Japanese mahjong terms in the given text with English equivalents.